SemanticComputing/ammo-data/README.md

 # AMMO Ontology of Finnish Historical Occupations

-AMMO core (ammo.ttl) contains SKOS concepts representing Finnish historical occupations that have been found in the source datasets, containing occupational labels from the early 20th century.
+AMMO contains SKOS concepts representing Finnish historical occupations that have been found in the source datasets, containing occupational labels from the early 20th century.

 ## Usage